wiedehopf/readsb/README-json.md

  * version: the version of readsb in use
  * refresh: how often aircraft.json is updated (for the file version), in milliseconds. the webmap uses this to control its refresh interval.
- * history: the current number of valid history files (see below)
  * lat: the latitude of the receiver in decimal degrees.
 Optional, may not be present.
  * lon: the longitude of the receiver in decimal degrees.
 Optional, may not be present.